Kauai Travel Guide

 Best Time to Travel to Kauai

 Kauai sees more rainfall than any other Hawaiian island, which is why it’s known as “The Garden Isle.”
 The rainy season runs from November through April, bringing plenty of cloud cover, frequent rains, and the occasional downpour.
-That’s why May through September is your best bet for warm, sunny days—though you can still expect some rain, just not as much.
+That’s why May through September is ideal for warm, sunny days.

 On the flip side, summer is also peak travel season, bringing more visitors, higher prices for flights and lodging, and larger crowds.
-If you’re looking for the perfect balance of great weather and fewer crowds, aim for May or September—when the beaches and hiking trails are quieter, and the weather is more favorable.
+If you’re looking for the perfect balance of great weather and fewer crowds, aim for May, September, or October—when the beaches, towns, and hiking trails are quieter, and the weather is more favorable.

 How Expensive is Kauai?

 Kauai is one of the pricier destinations in the U.S., with airfare, food, and lodging quickly adding up.
 But don’t worry—traveling to Kauai on a budget is absolutely possible.
-Here are some tips:
+Things such as flying in the offseason, shopping for groceries at large grocery stores in Lihue, and staying at budget friendly hotels and AirBnb’s can significantly reduce your costs.

 Hotel: $160-300+